Resources & Scholarships for Black Students | EduMed.org

 - The Jackie Robinson Foundation (JRF)

-The JRF’s primary goal is to help minority students achieve their higher education goals.
-In addition to financial support, the JRF also provides mentoring, internship, and networking opportunities. - UNCF
+National nonprofit focused on helping minority students achieve their higher education goals.
+In addition to financial support, the JRF provides mentoring, internship, and networking opportunities. - United Negro College Fund (UNCF)

-The UNCF is committed to helping Black students achieve their educational goals, largely through financial support, as well as volunteer opportunities, academic assistance, professional development, and community support. - U.S. Black Chambers, Inc.
+The UNCF is committed to helping Black students achieve their educational goals through financial support, academic assistance, community support, and professional development. - U.S. Black Chambers, Inc.

 Advocacy & Diversity